 - 100,000 Point Initial Bonus Offer after meeting the spend requirement on this card.
 That’s the biggest Southwest Airlines card offer I’ve ever seen, for any of their products.

-- Over halfway to a companion pass that’ll last through 2021.
+- Enough for a companion pass that’ll last through 2021.
 125,000 points in a calendar year earns a companion pass in normal times.
 This year you just need to earn 100,000 on top of the 25,000 companion pass qualifying points deposited into member accounts.
 This means bringing someone along with you, whether you’re spending money or points when you travel, for just taxes.
 The initial bonus plus the points earned on the card from spending count towards that total.
-When you earn a companion pass — and this offer gets you much of the way there — it’s valid for the rest of the calendar year and the entire next calendar year.
-At this point you want to finish your spending towards the bonus in early 2020 to maximize that companion pass — so it’s the perfect time to get this card for maximum effect.
+When you earn a companion pass — and completing this offer gets you there — it’s valid for the rest of the calendar year and the entire next calendar year.

 - 100,000 Points are Worth ~ $1500 in Travel.
 In cash terms I value Southwest points at 1.3 cents apiece though they buy about 1.5 cents apiece in travel.

 - You Can Leverage the Bonus for ~ $3000 in Travel.
 A companion pass is valid on award travel, which means in addition to spending points at ~ 1.5 cents apiece towards your own travel you can redeem and have your designated companion join you for no additional points (just the taxes).
 That means once you earn a companion pass you’re able to get nearly 3 cents per point in value from those 100,000 points or nearly $3000 in travel from the initial bonus alone.